logo

 • Lower overall fees: Some platforms charge as low as 2–5%.

-• Dynamic pricing: External demand may cause items to sell quicker or for a greater price.
+• Dynamic pricing: External demand may cause items to sell more quickly or for a greater price.

 • Flexible trading: There are often no regional or currency restrictions.